-It has been about a month since the last earnings report for Qorvo (QRVO).
-Shares have lost about 1.4% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Qorvo (QRVO).
+Shares have lost about 2% in that time frame, underperforming the S&P 500.

-Qorvo Q3 Earnings Beat Estimates, Revenues Rise Y/Y
+Qorvo Q1 Earnings Beat Estimates, Revenues Rise Y/Y

-Qorvo Inc. reported third-quarter fiscal 2021 non-GAAP earnings of $3.08 per share, which improved 65.6% on a year-over-year basis.
-The figure exceeded the company’s expectations of $2.65 and surpassed the Zacks Consensus Estimate by 15.36%.
+Qorvo Inc. reported fourth-quarter fiscal 2021 non-GAAP earnings of $2.74 per share, which soared 74.5% on a year-over-year basis.
+The figure not only exceeded the company’s expectations of $2.42 but also surpassed the Zacks Consensus Estimate by 12.3%.

-Revenues increased 3.3% year over year to $1.095 billion.
-Further, the top line outpaced the consensus mark by 1.96%.
-Moreover, the figure was above the higher end of management’s guided range of $1.06 billion (+/-$15 million).
+Revenues surged 36.2% year over year to $1.073 billion.
+Further, the top line outpaced the consensus mark by 2.95%.
+Moreover, the figure was above the higher end of management’s guided range of $1.025 billion to $1.055 billion.

 Improvement in both Mobile Products (MP) and Infrastructure and Defense (IDP) contributed to the results.
-The company benefited from broad-based demand in 5G handsets, Wi-Fi 6 devices and proximity awareness applications.
+The company gained from broad-based demand in 5G handsets, Wi-Fi 6 devices and proximity awareness applications.

 Quarter Details & Recent Business Highlights

-Segment-wise, MP revenues of $826 million exceeded the company’s expectations of $790 million, driven by seasonality uptick and higher 5G content in smartphones.
+Segment-wise, MP revenues of $808 million exceeded the company’s expectations of $770 million and surged 45% on a year-over-year basis, on higher 5G content in smartphones.

 Additionally, the company has extended shipments of low-band, mid-/high- and ultra-high-band modules, and BAW-based antenna-plexers, which are witnessing accelerated adoption across leading smartphone OEMs.

-Moreover, broad-based content gains across Wi-Fi 6 solutions, which are being implemented in leading tablets, smartphones, gateways, smart speakers, mesh networks, and virtual reality headsets, contributed to the fiscal third-quarter performance.
+Moreover, broad-based content gains across Wi-Fi 6 solutions, which are being implemented in leading tablets, smartphones, gateways, smart speakers, mesh networks, and virtual reality headsets, contributed to the fiscal fourth-quarter performance.

-IDP revenues grew 30% year over year to $269 million.
-The year-over-year increase can primarily be attributed to robust growth across the company’s defense, programmable power management and IoT end-markets, revenues of which doubled year over year.
+IDP revenues grew 14% year over year to $265 million on robust Wi-Fi demand.
 The improvement can also be attributed to momentum in deployment of Wi-Fi 6 solutions and robust 5G infrastructure market demand on improving buildout of 5G networks.

 Margins in Detail

-Non-GAAP gross margin expanded 510 basis points (bps) from the year-ago quarter to 54.4%.
-Non-GAAP gross margin was anticipated to be 52.5%.
-This can be attributed to lower manufacturing and inventory costs, and strong end-market demand that led to revenue growth.
+Non-GAAP gross margin expanded 300 basis points (bps) from the year-ago quarter to 52.6%.
+Non-GAAP gross margin was anticipated in the range of 50.5% to 51%.
+Better-than-expected gross margin can be attributed to better-than-expected price, lower manufacturing and inventory costs, which more than offset less favorable mix.

 Balance Sheet & Cash Flow

 Also, the company stated that the “revolver is untapped.”
 Markedly, Qorvo had concluded the fiscal second quarter with unused $300 million unsecured revolver.
-Also, the weighted average maturity of the company’s debt is 2029, with “no material near-term maturities.”
+Additionally, in fiscal third quarter management had noted that the weighted average maturity of the company’s debt is 2029.

-During the fiscal third quarter, the company repurchased shares worth $160 million.
+During the fiscal fourth quarter, the company repurchased shares worth $175 million.

-Strength in smartphone vertical, upgrades in 5G smartphones with increase in 5G content, and gains from consistent growth in 5G infrastructure, power management, 5G base stations, Wi-Fi 6 solutions and defense end-markets are anticipated to drive performance in fourth-quarter fiscal 2021.
+Strength in smartphone vertical, upgrades in 5G smartphones with increase in 5G content, and gains from consistent growth in 5G infrastructure, power management, 5G base stations, Wi-Fi 6 solutions and defense end-markets are anticipated to drive performance in first-quarter fiscal 2022.

-Non-GAAP earnings are projected to be $2.42 per share (at the mid-point of the revenue guidance).
-Non-GAAP gross margin is anticipated in the range of 50.5% to 51%.
+Non-GAAP earnings are projected to be $2.45 per share (at the mid-point of the revenue guidance).
+Non-GAAP gross margin is anticipated to be 50%.

 How Have Estimates Been Moving Since Then?

-At this time, Qorvo has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Qorvo has a nice Growth Score of B, a grade with the same score on the momentum front.
+Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
-It comes with little surprise Qorvo has a Zacks Rank #2 (Buy).
-We expect an above average return from the stock in the next few months.
+Notably, Qorvo has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report